Arif Habib: Air Karachi

 Air Karachi is a new Pakistani airline seeking a Regular Public Transport (RPT) license from the Civil Aviation Authority (CAA) to begin domestic and international flights.
 The airline is backed by local investors and registered with the Securities and Exchange Commission of Pakistan (SECP).
 They plan to offer both passenger and cargo services, with initial plans to operate with three leased aircraft.

 Air Karachi is a new venture in Pakistan's aviation sector, with investors announcing an initial seed funding of PKR 5 billion.
 The airline has applied for an RPT license from the CAA, which is necessary to operate commercial flights.
 Air Karachi intends to start with domestic flights and expand to international routes in the future.
 The airline plans to begin operations with a fleet of three leased aircraft.
 Former Southern Commander (retd) Air Vice Marshal Imran has been appointed as the CEO of Air Karachi.
 Key shareholders include Aqeel Karim Dhedhi, Arif Habib, SM Tanveer, and others.

+Privatization of Pakistan International Airlines (PIA)

+In December 2025, a consortium led by Arif Habib Corporation Limited acquired an initial 75% majority stake and management control of Pakistan International Airlines Corporation Limited (PIACL) for Rs135 billion, marking Pakistan's first major privatization in nearly two decades Broadcast live on national television, the open auction saw the consortium outbid Lucky Cement.